Enquire now and get a FREE assessment of your documents and available options.

 If you stay in your home country and study in your native language, you can only practise there (except for English-speaking countries).
 Or you will have to pass a series of exams to prove your skills in English so that you can practise pharmacy in English.

 But why would you want this?
 Haven't you passed enough exams until your graduation?
 Haven't you proven yourself?
-We believe the answer is yes, you did.
+We believe the answer is yes, you have.
 That's why Medlink Students will help you find the best university that teaches pharmacy in English in Europe.
-We will be by your side throughout the process, from graduation application.
+We will be by your side throughout the process, from application to graduation and beyond.

 European universities are among the best medical schools in the world.
 They will prepare you for your future in the best possible way.
-Highly equipped with the most modern facilities of our times, you will dive in with both feet and become a pharmacist in a flash.
+Equipped with the most modern facilities of our time, you’ll be fully immersed from day 1 and on a fast track to becoming a pharmacist.

 Maybe now you are asking, "Okay, I will get a high-quality education, but where can I go after that?".
-Well, you can go anywhere you want!
-European pharmacy schools are recognised in every country you can call up.
-Constantly working hard on improving and being up to date, these universities have earned recognition from almost every medical institution worldwide.
+Well, you can go anywhere you want.
+European pharmacy schools are recognised throughout the world.
+Constantly working hard to improve and stay up to date, these universities have earned recognition from almost every medical institution worldwide.

 After choosing the pharmacy course and where and how you will live, you need to know more about what your options are when you successfully graduate.

+Starting the journey into pharmacy will lead you into a fascinating world of medical science and discovery.
 Graduating as a pharmacist doesn't mean working in a drugstore from 9 to 17:00.
-You can choose different industries and career options, such as becoming a medical science liaison, a toxicologist, going into the business, and building your own pharmacy.
+You can choose different industries and career options, such as becoming a medical science liaison, a toxicologist, going into the pharmaceutical business, or even entrepreneurship by building your own pharmacy.
+You will also take part in research as part of your curriculum and make new discoveries on a regular basis.
+One day, you could even contribute to groundbreaking advancements.

-What matters when you choose where to study is global recognition.
-You better choose a worldwide recognised university like the Europeans, so your diploma will be accepted in every workplace around the world.
+What matters most when you choose where to study is global recognition.
+It's best to choose a globally recognised university, such as those in Europe, to ensure your diploma is accepted worldwide.

 To practise as a pharmacist, you will also need to know about this industry's legal and ethical issues.
 You will be trained on how to work and treat patients.
 Studying pharmacy allows you to specialise in a particular role or field like medicine development, infectious diseases, or care of the elderly.